 As has already been discussed, you can’t freewheel a Fixie.
 Well, actually you can, if you get one with a freewheel; and they’re not that uncommon either, but generally they don’t.
 This can mean that staying in control of the bike can be tricky at times.

 This is especially true when the inexperienced rider forgets what their riding and attempts to coast.
 A sudden urge to freewheel will lead to a sudden kick to the rear leg which can cause a catastrophic loss of control of the bike.

-Fixies can get really fast really quick, especially if there’s no brakes other than the ones nature gave you.
-High speed cornering is a skill in itself on a Fixie as it’s all too easy to lean over too far into the corner and have pedals strike the road leading, again, to a catastrophic loss of control of the bike.
+Fixies can get really fast really quick, especially if there are no brakes other than the ones nature gave you.
+High-speed cornering is a skill in itself on a Fixie as it’s all too easy to lean over too far into the corner and have pedals strike the road leading, again, to a catastrophic loss of control of the bike.

 Bad weather can be a curse when riding a bike, and a rider needs to be much more aware of what’s going on between the rubber of their wheel and the ground beneath them.
 The fixed back wheel and lack of gears will give you a better feel for whatever traction you have going on.

 If conditions are terrible outside, it’s probably a good idea to take the bus instead.
 But if you get caught out at least you’ll be able to feel for the road conditions.
 Riding a fixie bike grants you the ability to handle any kind of road condition, it gives you a nomadic kind of vision of what to expect ahead.
 Hipsters can become Professor X when they are at the helm of a fixie.

 19. Bystanders Won’t Hate Your Bike, They’ll Hate You!

 20. With Such Few Parts, The Maintenance Of The Bike Is Easy